 Chemotherapy causes nausea in approximately 75% of patients.
 In a study that took 576 cancer patients who were going through cycles of chemotherapy, those who took ginger three days before as well as after chemo had a reduction in nausea after the treatment.

 In another study done with bone cancer patients, those who took ginger had a reduction in episodes of delayed (after 24 hours) nausea and vomiting.

-A study published by the National Institute of Health (NIH) found that ginger was effective in preventing postoperative nausea and vomiting.
+A study published by the National Institute of Health (NIH) found that ginger was also effective in preventing postoperative nausea and vomiting.

 Ginger may also help lower blood sugar.
 In a test with 41 participants who have type 2 diabetes, those who took 2 grams of ginger per day lowered their fasting blood sugar by about 12%!SHOP THE COLLECTION